 Depreciation recapture.
-If you took depreciation deductions on the asset, you may need to recapture part of the gain on the sale as ordinary income.
+If the property you sold was depreciable property, you may need to recapture part of the gain on the sale as ordinary income.
 See Depreciation Recapture Income, later.

 Gross profit.
 Gross profit is the total gain you report on the installment method.